 Fernandina - Punta Espinosa

 During lunch, the yacht headed to Punta Espinosa on Fernandina Island.
 We were told that this would be a dry landing, with a fairly easy trail.
 Because of the tide (and my clumsiness), we landed in the mangrove area rather than on the lava outcroppings.
 I was quite happy with this landing.
-There were nice concrete steps at the mangrove, and after chasing the sea lions off of them, the landing was very smooth!
+There were nice concrete steps at the mangrove, and after chasing the sea lions off of

 After a short walk out of the mangroves, we reached a sandy area surrounded by nesting grounds for marine iguanas.
 Mauricio stressed how important it was to stay within the boundaries of the trail markers, so we didn't accidentally step on or destroy and iguana eggs.
 From the numbers of iguanas that were there, I'm not sure it really would have been a problem if we had!
 There were thousands!